laratoolbox/database-viewer/README.md

 - [Semih ERDOGAN](https://github.com/laratoolbox)
 - [All Contributors](../../contributors)
+- The social image generated with [banners.beyondco.de](https://banners.beyondco.de/).
+- This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).